prio101/Kiara-Translator-for-Git/README.md

 - [ ] Create a new translation
 - [ ] List all translations
 - [ ] Translate a text to a given language

+### Version: 0.0.1

+- Create the github API collection for the access and write.
+- Create the Service caller for the doing translation task and write the translation in background.
+- Create the Database Saving and fields for the saving.